stolostron/rhacm-docs/console/console_intro.md

-# Using your cluster console
+# Accessing and using your cluster console

 Learn how to access your cluster and use some of the console components.